 I am constantly testing my site for bugs; I don’t push to GitHub without all known problems being fixed.
 Every time I add new functionality to the application or change an element, I always use it as if I am a user to make sure it works and fits in with the aim of my application.

 Project Management Tools

+These are different tools that I used to keep track of my project and display my progression from beginning to end.

 GitHub Project